elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 - Anchoring & adjustment - heuristics
   - Initial Cost
 - Mental accounting - buckets
+  - Source and intended use of money results in different treatments
 - Framing - depends on presentation (questions)
 - Availability - heuristic, answer related to familiarity